dennisabrams/teamspeak-banner/README.md

    $server_port = "9987";
    ```

-> Serverquery username & password will be automatically encoded to [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt), so [this](https://github.com/dennisabrams/teamspeak3-banner/issues/1) issue will be not appear in the future.
+> **Note**: Serverquery username & password will be automatically encoded to [RFC 3986](https://www.ietf.org/rfc/rfc3986.txt), so [this](https://github.com/dennisabrams/teamspeak3-banner/issues/1) issue will be not appear in the future. 🔒

 ### Add Banner